arturonline/docs/Web/React/State/Class State.md

 The mood part of the state remains unaffected!

-`this.setState()` takes an object, and merges that object with the component’s current state.
+`this.setState()` takes an object, and merges that object with the class component’s current state.
 If there are properties in the current state that aren’t part of that object, then those properties remain how they were.

 ## Call `this.setState` from another function